-Earlier this year, I started posting video Q&A’s on my Facebook page.
-But between slow internet connections in rural Cambodia, a book to finish, and everyday life, I just couldn’t keep up with the videos and they stopped.
+Earlier this year, I started posting video Q&As on my Facebook page.
+But between slow Internet connections in rural Cambodia, a book to finish, and everyday life, I just couldn’t keep up with the videos, and so they stopped.
 But since I really love answering reader “mail,” I wanted to do something.
 Knowing I don’t have the time to record, edit, and process a video at the moment, I decided a blog post was just as good.

 So a few weeks ago I asked for questions.
 Here are those questions and my answers:

 Paul wants to know why I haven’t been to the Philippines.